lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

 # 6. Configure CircleCI Workflows
-Once we've told CircleCI *what* Jobs it can do and how to do them, we must define *when* to execute those Jobs.
+[CircleCI Workflows](https://circleci.com/docs/2.0/configuration-reference/#workflows) are definitions of *when* to execute *which* Jobs.
+Now that we've defined our Jobs, let's tell CircleCI when they should fire.

 ## 6.a Build on Commit
 To define our "commit" workflow, create a map named "workflows" at the top level and add a map named "commit" to your "workflows" map.